openbikesensor/portal/README.md

 * **api**: The backend service, written in JavaScript for Node.js, using express.js, and a MongoDB for metadata storage.
-* **frontend**: a React single-page application that allows access to the data, provides summaries and visualizations, as well as track management and settings for the individual users.
+* **frontend**: A React single-page application that allows access to the data, provides summaries and visualizations, and lets users adjust settings and manage and publish their tracks.

-The backend API for the [OpenBikeSensor](https://openbikesensor.org/) Web App.

 ## Development setup